 Step 2 : H1B Registrations Filing/Submission Screen, Status

 Once your account is setup as H1B Registrant, you will enter a dashboard screen that tells, if H1B Registration Period is open or closed.
 It will be stated as open during the registration period and you will see an option to file a registration, in the form of a button that says ‘File a registration’.
 If you are an attorney you have an option to enter the representative code, this is used, if attorney is helping you do the registrations.
 See below screenshot on how it looks.

 If the H1B Registration period has not yet opened, it will clearly say that the H1B Registration period is closed and will have dates details on when they will open the same.
-As announced by USCIS H1B 2023 registration dates are from March 1, 2022, to March 18, 2022.
-See the below screenshot from the USCIS H1B Registrations filing system.
+As announced by USCIS H1B 2024 registration dates are from March 1, 2023, to March 17, 2023.

 Step 3 : Section – Before you start Registration – Eligibility, Duplicates, Fee

 Once you launch the form, then you will see an initial screen with introduction of H1B Registration.
 It basically talks about general registration process and how the whole process works as in below screenshot.

 Under that, we have Before you start registration that outlines three things

 - Eligibility: Who can do the H1B registration, which is basically US Employers/ persons who has EIN, and has employer employee relationship, or as an agent.

 - Duplicates: It talks about how USCIS would look at duplicates, which tells submitting multiple registrations for same employee by an employer is considered duplicate and it will be invalid.